-When payments have been made and the bond, if appropriate, has been given, the court shall make a final order of condemnation.
-The order must describe the property condemned, the purposes of the condemnation, and any appropriate payment for damages to the property that is actually taken as well as to any remaining parcel of property that may be adversely affected by the taking.
+When payments have been made and the bond, if appropriate, has been given, the court makes a final order of condemnation.
+The order describes the property condemned, the purposes of the condemnation, and any appropriate payment for damages to the property that is actually taken as well as to any depreciation in the fair market value of the remainder of the parcel of property that may be adversely affected by the taking.
 The condemnor may take property only for the public use specified in the condemnation order.
 The condemnation order can also spell out rights and duties concerning mitigation measures, access, etc.

-A copy of the order must be filed in the office of the county clerk and recorder, and upon filing, the property described in the order vests in the condemnor for the purposes specified in the order.
+A copy of the final order of condemnation is filed in the office of the county clerk and recorder, and upon filing, the property described in the order vests in the condemnor for the purposes specified in the order.

-If the award of the commissioners is appealed, the court makes the final order of condemnation after the jury's decision on the award.
+If the award of the commissioners is appealed to the District Court, the court makes the final order of condemnation after the jury's decision on the award.